-As of March 10, 1998, share ownership, as defined above, by all directors and employees of Rayonier represents approximately 4.5 percent of the outstanding Common Shares of Rayonier.
-Target ownership levels for directors or officers at the level of Vice President or above were to be achieved over a 3-year period ending December 31, 1997 for those who held such positions on February 17, 1995, and all such individuals who were still directors or officers at the end of 1997 have achieved their target levels of ownership.
-Target levels for all individuals elected as director or advanced to Vice President after February 17, 1995 are to be achieved over a 3-year period following the effective date of such election or advancement.
+As of March 1, 1999, share ownership, as defined above, by all directors and employees of Rayonier represents approximately 4.9 percent of the outstanding Common Shares of Rayonier.
+Target ownership levels for directors or officers at the level of Vice President or above are to be achieved over a three-year period, and all individuals who had been directors or officers at the level of Vice President or above for three or more years as of the end of 1998 have achieved their target levels of ownership.